brightwellt/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 - The second image, Roadworks, is skewed slightly.
 - The third image, Right Of Way, has white features in the background, disrupting the sign's outline.
 - The fourth image, Yield, is upside down and has little in the way of interesting features.
 - The fifth image, Do Not Enter, has a white sticker on it and is slightly faded.
-The sticker is going to disrupt the white shape.
+The sticker is likely to disrupt the white shape.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).